nouraiztee/Breeze_iOS/README.md

   A very simple design is followed in Breeze.
   Top section show current weather condition through an image and current tempurate underneath the image.
-  Bottom section shows forecats temp fpr next 3 days (Day, weather condition, temp)
+  Bottom section shows forecats temp for next 3 days (Day, weather condition, temp(minimum for the day))

 Functionality -